bleech/visual-regression-tests/readme.txt

 == Description ==

 VRTs - Visual Regression Tests is a plugin to test your website for unwanted visual changes.
 The plugin runs automatic daily tests for chosen pages and posts.
 The tool creates daily comparison screenshots and compares them with a reference snapshot.
 If there is a difference between the screenshots, you'll be automatically notified via email.
-Use three comparison mode to spot the differences easily.
+Use three comparison modes to spot the differences easily.

+**Please note:** The website must be publicly accessible in order to set up and run the tests.
+Password protection or any kind of firewall might prevent the plugin from working correctly.

 = YOUR STRATEGY TO SPOT UNWANTED CHANGES =